ArmaanMcleod/comp30023-2018-project-1/README.md

 # COMP30023 Assignment 1
 This repository contains Assignment 1 for COMP30023 Computer Systems Semester 1 2018.
 The aim of this project was to create a multi-threaded HTTP web server that can serve .js, .css, .html and .jpg files.
-A threadpool approach was used to handle multithreading.
+A worker threadpool approach was used to handle multithreading.

 ## Files
 * **test_script.sh** shell script that runs wget, grep, and diff to check HTTP responses to test HTTP GET request.